 January 6, 1973 - Ashes to ashes, dust to dust

 Sitting in a chair in the sanctuary at the front of St. Andrew’s Church in Milford, Ohio.
 A funeral for a soldier who died in Viet Nam.
 My uncle had served, but came back.
 This man didn’t.
 Looking out I saw a very young woman in black, tears running down her face.
 I was almost 10.
 I didn’t understand just how significantly this event would figure in my life.

 February 24, 1974 - Swords vs. Nighthawks

-Sitting in the old Cincinnati Gardens, I saw my first ice hockey game when the Swords defeated the New Haven Nighthawks 6-2.
+From the upper deck in the old Cincinnati Gardens, I saw my first ice hockey game when the Swords defeated the New Haven Nighthawks 6-2.
 The Swords would be gone at the end of the season, replaced by the Stingers.
 My dad had been a New York Rangers fan and had missed hockey when living in California.
 At least until the Kings came into being in 1967.
-I'd attend hockey games off and on but eventually it would become my favorite sport.
+I’d attend hockey games off and on, and eventually it would become my favorite sport.

 April 4, 1974 - The Old Left-hander, rounding third and heading for home

-Sitting in the first row of the Loge box seats in Riverfront Stadium for Opening Day.
+I was leaning forward in my seat in the first row of the Loge box seats in Riverfront Stadium for Opening Day.
 Jack Billingham was on the mound facing the Atlanta Braves.
 It was the first inning, men on first and second and up to the plate stepped Hank Aaron.
-Moments later, after crushing a pitch over the wall in left-center, Hammerin' Hank crossed home to score home run number 714.
+Moments later, after crushing a pitch over the wall in left-center, Hammerin’ Hank crossed the plate to score home run number 714.
 The crowd erupted and the Braves congratulated Aaron at the plate.
 The Reds would win the game, but the 1st inning was what everyone would remember.